lennard0711/docker-gmod/README.md

-# A containerized GMod Server (Under Development)
+# A containerized GMod Server
-This is a Docker Container for a completly customizable GMod Server.

-## What works
-- Installing the Server
-- Adding CSS and TF2 Files
+This docker image creates a GMod Server that you can configure via the environment variables.

+## Currently supported gamemodes
 - TTT

-## TODO
-- Documenting everything
+# Adding Documentation soon